Henry Bromflete: Origins

 Born before 1389, he was the only surviving son and heir of Sir Thomas Bromflete (died 31 December 1430), who served three times as High Sheriff of Yorkshire, and his wife Margaret St John (died 22 October 1407).
 She was the only daughter and heiress of Sir Edward St John (died 7 March 1389), of Londesborough, and his wife Anastasia Aton, daughter and co-heiress of Sir William Aton.

 Career

 In 1412 he was appointed to the Royal Household of King Henry IV as an Esquire of the King's Chamber with an income for life of 33 pounds (equivalent to about 28,000 pounds in 2022).
 When the next King Henry V launched an expedition against France in 1415, he joined as a gentleman leading 12 pikemen and 36 archers under the command of Sir Hartung von Klux.
 By April 1416 he had married the widow of the first Duke of York, the young king's great-uncle.
 Knighted before 1419, he served on the king's staff in France until after June 1421.
+In 1422-23 he became embroiled in a domestic dispute with his wife Joan.
+Broomflet had spent four years serving overseas on Henry V’s campaign in Northern France and told his servants to take order from his wife while he was away, presuming she would continue to reside at her manor of Cottingham in East Yorkshire during his absence.
+Instead, Joan decided to leave the manor and took more than a thousand pounds worth of the couples silver plate.
+Broomflet, allegedly furious at his wife for putting such valuable possessions at risk by moving them responded by bringing charges of theft against his household for moving the silver without his possession.
+William Paston; patriarch of the Paston family represented Joan in the proceedings which she subsequently lost against her husband.
 Back in England he participated in local government, sitting on county commissions, and also had a first diplomatic appointment for negotiations with Scotland in 1430.